 We try to fill volunteer slots first with volunteers that can commit to the entire workday.
 If an opportunity two weeks out still has availability, please contact Mark.Rummel@TrinityHabitat.org to request an exception.
 If arriving late or leaving early, always notify the green-shirt project manager so they can plan accordingly.

 We would love for you to become one of our Construction Leaders.
 Our “green-shirts” support project managers in completing construction projects and teaching volunteers.
-If you are interested in attending Cornerstone College, you can learn more at TrinityHabitat.org/Cornerstone.
+If you are interested in attending Cornerstone College, you can learn more at TrinityHabitat.org/volunteer/construction-leader.
 Construction experience is great, but not required.
 We’ll teach you everything you need to know to be successful in this role.

 No, please do not bring your underage child.
 This is an active construction site, and we need your full attention.
 It is also very difficult to ensure your child will not end up on the construction site.